-- 1. School Administrator initiates appropriate Immediate Response Actions, which may include Shelter-In- Place, Evacuate Building, or CODE (9) Off-Site Evacuation. - 2.
-If School Administrator issues Evacuate Building Action, staff and students evacuate building using prescribed routes or other safe routes to assembly/shelter site. - 3.
-Teachers bring student roster and take attendance at assembly/shelter site to account for students.
-Teachers notify Student Care Team of missing students. - 4.
-School Administrator calls 911 and/or GUSD Office at (530) 846-4721.
-Security Staff can also contact District Office. - 5.
-Site Security Team and/or Plant Supervisor turns off school's main gas supply. - 6.
+- 1. School Administrator initiates appropriate Immediate Response Actions, which may include Shelter-In- Place, Evacuate Building, or Off-Site Evacuation. - 2.
+If the School Administrator issues Evacuate Building Action, staff and students evacuate buildings using prescribed routes or other safe routes to the assembly/shelter site. - 3.
+Teachers bring their student roster and take attendance at assembly/shelter sites to account for students.
+Teachers should use the Catapult EMS system to account for students under their direct supervision. - 4.
+The School Administrator calls 911 and/or the GUSD Office at (530) 846-4721.
+Security Staff can also contact the District Office. - 5.
+Site Security Team and/or Plant Supervisor turns off the school's main gas supply. - 6.
 Staff attempts to suppress fires with fire extinguishers. - 7.
-School Administrator advises Search and Rescue Team to initiate search and rescue efforts if warranted. - 8.
-Site Security Team Leader notifies appropriate utility company of any damages to water lines, sewers, power lines and other utilities. - 9.
-Any areas affected by explosion are not reopened until appropriate agency provides clearance and School Administrator gives authorization. - 10.
-School Administrator initiates CODE (9) Off- Site Evacuation if warranted.
+School Administrator advises the Search and Rescue Team to initiate search and rescue efforts if warranted.

+- 8. Site Security Team Leader notifies the appropriate utility company of any damages to water lines, sewers, power lines, and other utilities. - 9.
+Any areas affected by the explosion are not reopened until the appropriate agency provides clearance and the School Administrator gives authorization. - 10.
+School Administrator initiates Off-Site Evacuation if warranted.